My Google Maps coverage

 The year unknown and the photographer are unknown.

-I started tracing this short line in March 2022 and never got around to putting the pictures online until early 2023.
+I traced this short line in March 2022 and never started putting the pictures online until early 2023.

-Once I started researching the line, I realised how much I had missed.
-Most prominent were the brick walls in the now derelict marshland area just before the railway reached the south quay.
+As I looked deeper into my research on the line, I realised how much I had overlooked—notably the concrete walls in the abandoned marshland area at the south quay.

 If anyone wants to visit some of these parts, please message or tweet me via the icon below.

 Once again, thanks for reading my humble webpage.
-Any pictures you might have and would like to add, please send them through, and full credit will be left to the owner.
+If you have any pictures you might have and would like to add, please send them through, and full credit will be left to the owner.

 Thanks again